alexvogel/model-predictive-control/README.md

 ## Actuations
 Actuations like steering, accelerating and braking change the trajectory (predicted future states).
 The actuations in the project are:
   * delta: steering
   * a: accelerating and braking (negative acceleration)

 ## Cross-Track- And Orientation-Error
-The deviation of the actual vehicle state and the desired state is described by 2 values.
+The deviation of the actual vehicle state and the desired state is described by 2 values:
   * cte: the cross track error is the difference between the desired and actual position.
   * epsi: the orientation error is the difference between the desired and actual orientation.
 ![Errors][image3]